-13.2 Safety Car Intervention
+13.4 Safety Car Intervention

 The Clerk of the Course will have the facility for the use of the safety car in accordance with the Championship / Series regulations.
 It is the driver's responsibility to make sure they are fully aware of these regulations.
-The Safety Car will join the circuit from the pit lane exit and will exit the circuit via the pit lane entrance.
+The Safety Car will join the circuit between turn 3 and 4 or at the start of the race may join from the pit lane entry and will exit the circuit via the pit lane entrance.